San-Bed/Birds-Near-Me/README.md

 CLOUDINARY_SECRET=API Secret
 ```

-Also, you need to sign up with [Mapbox](https://www.mapbox.com) for the interactive map.
-Copy the API access token and add it to the .env file like this:
+Additionally, you need to open a [Mapbox](https://www.mapbox.com) account to display the interactive map.
+Copy the API access token and add it to the .env file:

 ```
 MAPBOX_TOKEN=API access token